FestusMutie/password-locker/README.md

 ### Password locker

 ## Description
-This a simple web application that helps the user to manage their passwords and even generate new passwords .
+This is a simple web application that helps the user to manage their passwords and even generate new passwords .

 ## Behaviour Driven Development
+Input:"Enter username"

+Input:"Enter your password"

+Output:"Account is successfully created"

+Output:"Username or password is invalid"

 ## Installation Setup